Tracking Pixel

 - the bone graft attempts to hold the reduction in place, and in a sense helps take the place of external fixation;

-- it is often easier to perform percutaneous pinning and bone grafting at 10 days from injury since this allows the frx site to become slightly sticky;
+- it is often easier to perform percutaneous pinning and bone grafting at 10 days from injury since this allows the frx site to

-- Augmentation of distal radius fracture fixation with Coralline hydroxyapatite bone graft substitute.
+- Augmentation of distal radius fracture fixation with coralline hydroxyapatite bone graft substitute.

 - Assessment of Reduction: Is external fixation necessary?